Skip to main content

 Why Early Treatment Matters

-Gum disease can affect more than your mouth; it can impact your overall health.
-Research links chronic gum inflammation to serious conditions like heart disease, diabetes, and stroke.
+Gum disease can affect more than your mouth.
+Research links chronic periodontal gum disease to serious conditions like heart disease, diabetes, and stroke, making early intervention a health decision that goes beyond your smile.
 Treating gingivitis early helps protect both oral and systemic health.

 Patients in Leon Valley and Shavano Park who seek early care often experience faster healing, fewer complications, and lower treatment costs.
 Dr. Cappetta’s laser technology offers a comfortable, precise approach that targets bacteria effectively while promoting natural healing.